Category: Easy Read

 2 June 2017

-How to write an alternative formats statement
+How to write an alternative format statement

 It may seem an odd question, but just how accessible is your statement about your document’s accessibility?
 We often find that document accessibility statements like ‘this information is available in alternative formats on request’ are in a tiny, hard-to-read font or colour, often hidden away at the back of the document – when they should …